Science of Stupid

+Science of Stupid is a comedic television series on the National Geographic Channel.
+The British version of the show was initially hosted by Richard Hammond, later replaced by Dallas Campbell.

 Summary

 In each episode, viral videos where the subjects typically take on dangerous or silly activities and end up inflicting unintended physical self-harm are analyzed in a comedic way for their underlying scientific principles.
 The series takes these clips as cautionary tales and real world examples of actions that should not be repeated by the audience.

 Localised versions of the series utilize the same viral videos, however the hosts, language, references, and jokes differ by country.

 Episodes

 A total of 29 episodes have been telecast over two seasons in the UK.
 A total of 86 episodes were telecast in the Philippines over four seasons, each written by host Ramon Bautista and frequent collaborators Rohit Tharani and Ra Rivera.